Steve Vickers: Research

 An important tool is the theory of powerlocales, or "point-free hyperspaces".
 (A hyperspace is a space whose points are subspaces of some other space.
 As powerdomains they have proved an effective tool for discussing non-determinism in computation, since the result of a function then may be a subspace of points rather than a single point.)
 These give a powerful way to discuss issues such as compactness and I have used them throughout my work.
 Their good interaction with geometric logic is described in detail in The double powerlocale and exponentiation, which investigates Martin Hyland's famous result from point-free topology on the ability to construct spaces of maps (and, technically, on local compactness).

 One important consequence of the infinitary disjunctions in geometric logic is that there is a "geometric type theory" to go with it.
-An interesting question, discussed in Locales and toposes as spaces, concerns what happens if one combines some of the type theory with the finitary geometric logic, i.e. coherent logic.
-This is an "arithmetic" logic, and corresponds to using arithmetic universes instead of Grothendieck toposes.
-Some first results are in An induction principle for consequence in arithmetic universes.
+An interesting question, proposed in Topical categories of domains and discussed in Locales and toposes as spaces, concerns what happens if one combines some of the type theory with the finitary geometric logic, i.e. coherent logic.
+This is an "arithmetic" logic, and corresponds to using Joyal's arithmetic universes as a substitute for Grothendieck toposes.
+Though it is formally less powerful than geometric logic, it is at least strong enough to cover real numbers and leads to a constructive logic that does not depend on choosing a base elementary topos "of sets".